-Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low uploaded to staff secure area on website.
+Harand Assess Describle control messages / Where: Danishad Hazard Aspect Possible control measures ✓ if in place ★ if not state action to be taken with timescalesany additional control measures Residual Risk rating High, medium, or n/a ✓ site specific details low email sent back to HT that they have read and understood the RA document by 28.8.20 Shared with staff 3.1.21 via email - discussed with staff 4.1.21 via ZOOM.
+Register at the meeting and followed up with those not attended by 5.1.21 RA V4 - shared with staff via email with read receipt WB 18.1.21 Staff are encouraged to give regular feedback on the effectiveness of these control measures and plans, share suggestions and identify additional touch points. ✓ Staff to feedback initially on the risk assessment WE 24.7.20 - table to be updated.
+Staff to email HT with suggestions to amend and update the risk assessment.
+23.7.20 Updates to be added to the risk assessment and uploaded to staff secure area on website.
 Individual risk assessment to be updated in the same process and minuted by HT. (include BAME) Staff signature obtained to evidenced RA read and understood.
 As whole school re-opens there will be more touch points to consider and list updated.
-Ongoing review of the RA and update if necessary Parents/carers, pupils and visitors The relevant control measures from this risk assessment are communicated to parents, carers, pupils and visitors.
-This includes for children old enough not touch staff and their peers where possible.
-Signage is installed wherever necessary as a reminder. √ SC to communicate the risk assessment via email and website.
+Ongoing review of the RA and update if necessary.
+All BAME Aid Memoir updated WB18.1.21 Low Parents/carers, pupils and visitors The relevant control measures from this risk assessment are communicated to parents, carers, pupils and visitors.
+This includes instructing children old enough not to touch staff and their peers where possible.
+Signage is installed wherever necessary as a reminder. • SC to communicate the risk assessment via email and website.
 Signage in place in the school environment - reminding parents, children and adults and visitors of social distancing, Drop off protocol at the gate.
 Signs in school for handwashing, social distancing, common signs of symptoms - front of school, reception, over washbasins and toilets.
 1 in and 1 out for toilets.
 2M social distancing spots sprayed on the grounds - 2M Letters, emails and Dojo messages sent to parents to update.
 Test and trace posters around school and posters sent by DT regarding testing uploaded onto website and around school.
 WE 24.7.20 Parent Code Of conduct (Home school agreement) 15.6.20 Behaviour policy addendum 15.6.20 Visitor's signage in place in front reception and staff entrances.
 Deliveries are left at the entrance.
 Post delivered to reception - 2m social distancing protocol (Visitor Protocol to be emailed to contractors and visitors in advance) All visitors to fill in the form of contact with persons on site for track and trace internal purposes.
-Pod has been updated to include postcode and contact number on signing in 16.10.20 L If possible a pdf version of this completed risk assessment published on the school's website to provide transparency of approach to parents, carers and pupils.
-(Do not include names where any personal details are recorded). ✓ Completed RA published on Website, including letters to communicate whole school opening in September 2020 Updated version published on website 25.10.20 Employer This completed risk assessment is shared with the employer following approval by the school's Governing Body. ✓ RA sent to LA, SIA and NST once ratified by Govs.
-WB 20.7.20.
-Version 3.3 uploaded on Governor Hub 25.10.20 L Trade Unions This completed risk assessment is shared with the recognised Trade Unions following approval by the school's Governing Body.
-(Do not include names where any personal details are recorded). ✓ RA emailed to Trade Unions once checked and ratified by Govs and David Thompson.
-COG to sign and Vice Chair to do a on-site ZOOM or physical inspection before ratifying.
-Any amendments will be considered and updated L
+Pod has been updated to include postcode and contact number on signing in 16.10.20 Low